speedment/speedment-doc/pages/sharding.md

 {% include prev_next.html %}

 ## Sharding
 Sharding can be used to sub-divide different data sets into several Speedment instances.
-This can potentially increase performance since we are able to reduce the data set to search using a knowm sharding key.
+This can potentially increase performance since we are able to reduce the data set to search using a known sharding key.
 The sharding key can be of any type but are many times a `String` or an `int`.
 For example, if we have a number of countries, we can shard them using the first character of the name.
-When we later use the name (an potentially other search arguments), we can immediately look up the correct shard that contains the name we are looking for.
+When we later use the name (and potentially other search arguments), we can immediately look up the correct shard that contains the name we are looking for.

 Sharded Speedment instances come in two different flavors: